Conningbrook Lakes Country Park

 Wildlife and leisure themes for public art at Conningbrook Lakes

-The former quarry site at Conningbrook Lakes is to be transformed by a multi-million-pound development of 300 new homes in a lakeside setting, together with the improvement of facilities at the country park to support its existing water-based and running-track leisure facilities.
 Up to three locations have been chosen for public art within the new housing development, with potentially up to seven art installations at Conningbrook Lakes Country Park.
-Once the blue-print in the form of a Public Art Strategy is agreed, a range of artists will be commissioned to create a series of bespoke artworks to reflect the new community and the natural habitats, flora and fauna of the countryside park.
+A range of artists have been commissioned to create a series of bespoke artworks to reflect the new community and the natural habitats, flora and fauna of the countryside park.

 About Conningbrook Lakes